About arc42

 8.3.
 Persistence Layer

-The application will rely its data persistence dependencies presumably on a MongoDB database that will manage the data of the application related to the game sessions (questions, answers, game configurations) or related to the user (user session, user statistics…), with the possibility to incorporate another database of the same type and with similar features to treat any of those concerns.
+The application will rely its data persistence dependencies on a MongoDB database that will manage the data of the application related to the game sessions (questions, answers, game configurations) or related to the user (user session, user statistics…).

 MongoDB is a NoSQL database that stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time.
 This flexibility will help to manage the data of the application, as the structure of the data may change over time as the application evolves.
 It is not a definite decission, but it is a good starting point to consider.